awsdocs/amazon-rds-user-guide/doc_source/Concepts.MultiAZSingleStandby.md

 In a Multi\-AZ DB instance deployment, Amazon RDS automatically provisions and maintains a synchronous standby replica in a different Availability Zone\.
 The primary DB instance is synchronously replicated across Availability Zones to a standby replica to provide data redundancy and minimize latency spikes during system backups\.
 Running a DB instance with high availability can enhance availability during planned system maintenance\.
 It can also help protect your databases against DB instance failure and Availability Zone disruption\.
 For more information on Availability Zones, see [Regions, Availability Zones, and Local Zones](Concepts.RegionsAndAvailabilityZones.md)\.

 **Note**
 The high availability option isn't a scaling solution for read\-only scenarios\.
 You can't use a standby replica to serve read traffic\.
 To serve read\-only traffic, use a Multi\-AZ DB cluster or a read replica instead\.
-For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments \(preview\)](multi-az-db-clusters-concepts.md)\.
+For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.
 For more information about read replicas, see [Working with read replicas](USER_ReadRepl.md)\.

 ![\[High availability scenario\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/con-multi-AZ.png)